Worktrees

 • Each session operates in its own worktree directory with its own branch.

-• Agents read and write files only within the session's worktree — they cannot affect other sessions or your main working directory.
+• Agents read and write files only within the session's worktree — they shouldn't affect other sessions or your main working directory (but agents tend to have full system access so can work outside the worktree/project root if the want too)

 • The embedded terminal for each session also starts in the session's worktree, so any commands you run there operate on the same isolated copy.